Wilko rescue deal fails sparking huge job loss fears

 Many Wilko shops are in High Street locations in traditional town centres.
 While these locations are convenient for shoppers without cars, since the pandemic there has been a shift to bigger retail parks and out-of-town options with more space, benefiting its rivals like B&M.

+Poundland is also understood to be interested in buying dozens of stores as a way of boosting its own portfolio.

+The Wilko brand is also still up for grabs, with retailers including The Range proposing bids for the name.

-It had already borrowed millions from restructuring specialist Hilco, cut jobs and rejigged its leadership team and sold off a distribution centre as it struggled with rising costs and keeping shops fully stocked.
+Wilko had already borrowed millions from restructuring specialist Hilco, cut jobs and rejigged its leadership team and sold off a distribution centre as it struggled with rising costs and keeping shops fully stocked.

 Lisa Wilkinson, the retailer's chairwoman until January this year and the granddaughter of the firm's founder, recently said "everybody has thrown everything" at trying to save the business.